 As we look toward the country’s future, it is essential to continue advocating the principles that sustain a free and prosperous society and promoting civic education.

-In 2026, we plan to host seven events in major cities across the country, each focusing on a distinct theme to explore these enduring ideas and their continued importance to America’s future and prosperity.
+In 2026, we are hosting seven events in major cities across the country, each focusing on a distinct theme to explore these enduring ideas and their continued importance to America’s future and prosperity.

-Registration is now open for the first three events of this series:
+Registration is open for our next two events of this series:

 Economic Freedom